supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/24-Analyze-Files-in-Azure-Databricks.md

 > **Tip**: If you already have a cluster with a 13.3 LTS runtime version in your Azure Databricks workspace, you can use it to complete this exercise and skip this procedure.

-1. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script you ran.
+1. In the Azure portal, browse to the **dp203-*xxxxxxx*** resource group that was created by the script (or the resource group containing your existing Azure Databricks workspace)
-1. Select your Azure Databricks Service resource (named **databricks*xxxxxxx*** if you used the setup script to create it).
+2. Select your Azure Databricks Service resource (named **databricks*xxxxxxx*** if you used the setup script to create it).
-1. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.
+3. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

     > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

-1. View the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
+4. View the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.

 5. Select the **(+) New** task, and then select **Cluster**.
 6. In the **New Cluster** page, create a new cluster with the following settings: